DataKnifeAI/truenas-csi/README.md

 ## OpenShift

-The TrueNAS CSI Driver is certified for Red Hat OpenShift and available via OperatorHub.
+The TrueNAS CSI Driver supports Red Hat OpenShift 4.20+ and is designed for OperatorHub distribution.

 ### Quick Start (OpenShift)